 A Christmas miracle.

-The northern saw-whet owl, dubbed “Rockefeller” was an adult male, and as saw-whets are not only territorial but are also usually monogamous, his new life far from home will not be without sadness.
+The northern saw-whet owl, dubbed “Rockefeller” was an adult male, and as saw-whets are not only territorial but are also usually monogamous, his new life, in his new home will likely not be without a bit of sadness.

 As far as the Christmas miracle goes, for the tree—not so much.

 I get it, Christmas trees in our homes make everything seem, well, more Christmassy!
 The pine scent is glorious, our near dead tree all strung up with lights and ornaments makes us all warm and fuzzy inside.
 And, hey, those pine needles getting tracked throughout the house is terrific too!
 And when the water, attempting it’s own miraculous feat—keeping your tree in the land of living, spills all over and stains your carpet, what a delight to behold!

 There are approximately 350 million Christmas trees growing on Christmas tree farms in the U.S at any given moment.
 Americans cut down somewhere in the area of 15,000,000 Christmas trees yearly, according to the U.S. Agriculture Department.
 That’s 15 million trees grown—and killed just for our amusement.
 For some odd reason this fact doesn’t sit well with me.
 To me, all trees are sanctuaries, and I do believe that little “Rockefeller” agrees.

 In their highest boughs the world rustles, their roots rest in infinity; but they do not lose themselves there, they struggle with all the force of their lives for one thing only: to fulfill themselves according to their own laws, to build up their own form, to represent themselves.